Cytokine release syndrome: Diagnosis

-CRS needs to be distinguished from symptoms of the disease itself and, in the case of drugs, from other adverse effects—for example tumor lysis syndrome requires different interventions.
-As of 2015, differential diagnoses depended on the judgement of doctor as there were no objective tests.
+CRS needs to be distinguished from symptoms of the disease itself and, in the case of drugs, from other adverse effects; for example, tumor lysis syndrome requires different interventions.
+As of 2015, differential diagnoses depended on the judgement of doctors, as there were no objective tests.

 Classification

 CRS is a form of systemic inflammatory response syndrome and is an adverse effect of some drugs.

 The Common Terminology Criteria for Adverse Events classifications for CRS as of version 4.03 issued in 2010 were:

 Prevention

 Severe CRS caused by some drugs can be prevented by using lower doses, infusing slowly, and administering anti-histamines or corticosteroids before and during administration of the drug.

 In vitro assays have been developed to understand the risk that pre-clinical drug candidates might cause CRS and guide dosing for Phase I trials, and regulatory agencies expect to see results of such tests in investigational new drug applications.

 A modified Chandler loop model can be used as a preclinical tool to assess infusion reactions.